 Human trafficking and exploitation is one of the present dangers in the region.
 The danger of being trafficked is one reason why it is so important for the most vulnerable people in society to have a place where they can receive consultation and share their concerns.

 Youth clubs organize different activities and gather the young people of neighboring communities.
-Involving children and teens in sports, social events, and cultural events is done not only for the sake of entertainment, but for the sake of creating strong bonds and friendships so important&nbsp for the future.
+Involving children and teens in sports, social events, and cultural events is done not only for the sake of entertainment, but for the sake of creating strong bonds and friendships so important for the future.

 In Șirăuți community families, living below the poverty line, were given an opportunity to change their lives for the better.
 In an encouraging and supportive environment, a project was begun to strengthen community cohesion and render support for starting businesses.
-After weeks of trainings, meetings, and peer feedbacks, 10&nbsp family businesses&nbsp – small, but filled with hope and belief in them – were started: nut and raspberry orchards, rabbit, chicken and cattle farms, greenhouses, and apiaries.
+After weeks of trainings, meetings, and peer feedbacks, 10 family businesses – small, but filled with hope and belief in them – were started: nut and raspberry orchards, rabbit, chicken and cattle farms, greenhouses, and apiaries.
 A store that first focused on books now sells icons and church plate.

 These businesses may sound simple, but each meets a need.
 Of course, there are everyday obstacles to overcome: not everything goes smoothly, someone falls ill, someone urgently needs a car.
-However, these challenges are a part of the experi-ence of starting a business.&nbsp Participants have been sharing their joys and sorrows with each other, and have come to see that others are eager to help them, and people are always eager to help their partner.
+However, these challenges are a part of the experi-ence of starting a business.
+Participants have been sharing their joys and sorrows with each other, and have come to see that others are eager to help them, and people are always eager to help their partner.

 The Women Entrepreneurs Network (WEN) was founded for this purpose.
 It holds meetings, provides business coaching, consulting and trainings, along with charity events, in which hundreds of people have taken part and from which many have benefited.
 WEN is also responsible for maintaining contact with the governmental District Council and discussing future community development prospects.